How To Adjust Bike Handlebars

 Ensure that the handlebars are aligned with the front wheel and fork by standing in front of the bike and visually inspecting their position.
 They should be parallel to the front wheel and centered within the stem.

-See also Best Kids Bike Rack For Car
+See also How To Install A Bike Rack On A Car

 Evaluate the Angle